 - Tissue healing takes time: Clinically, we know that tissue goes through three stages of wound healing: inflammation (days 1-4), proliferation (days 4-24), and remodeling (days 21- 2 years).
 Rest is an important part of that healing process.
 Rest now so that you and your tissues can fully heal.
 Try to be patient and trust the process.

-- Exercise should only consist of lying down and breathing for the first few weeks.
+- Exercise should only consist of lying down and breathing, and trying to do necessary tasks with good mechanics for the first few weeks.
 That is all.
 Progress to gentle/specific motor control exercises for the core and pelvic floor when you feel ready.
-Walking around the house, stretching, and moving in ways that help you relieve pain are also encouraged.
+Walking around the house, stretching, and moving in ways that help you relieve pain, when you feel ready, are also encouraged.

 - Try to avoid straining to poop!
 The pelvic floor has had nine months of pressure building on it.
 Avoiding straining now can decrease your chances of prolapse later.
 Staying extra hydrated, eating foods that encourage a smooth stool (like stewed prunes) or drinking a magnesium supplement (like CALM powder) can make things much easier.
 Splinting to defecate might also be helpful if the reason you are straining is mechanical and not related to stool consistency.